cultuurnet/apidocs/projects/uitdatabank/docs/entry-api/shared/images.md

 ```
 *(Other organizer properties like `mainLanguage`, `name` and so on omitted for readability.)*

-Afterward, UiTdatabank will automatically all of the images' properties like their `description` and `copyrightHolder` to every `images` entry.
+Afterward, UiTdatabank will automatically all the images' properties like their `description` and `copyrightHolder` to every `images` entry.

 Additionally, a new `mainImage` property will be added on the organizer with the URL of the "main" image.
 This is the image that will be shown in online calendars on pages with search results.